uber/ios-snapshot-test-case/README.md

 Notes
 -----

-Your unit test must be an "application test", not a "logic test."
-(That is, it must be run within the Simulator so that it has access to UIKit.)
-In Xcode 5 and later new projects only offer application tests, but older projects will have separate targets for the two types.
+Your unit tests _should_ be inside an "application" bundle, not a "logic/library" test bundle.
+(That is, it should be run within the Simulator so that it has access to UIKit.)

+In Xcode 5
+and later new projects only offer application tests, but older projects will have separate targets for the two types.

+*However*, if you are writing snapshot tests inside a library/framework, you might want to keep your test bundle as a library test bundle without a Test Host.

+Read more on this [here](docs/LibraryVsApplicationTestBundles.md).

 Authors
 -------